Roger Craig (baseball): San Francisco Giants

 From September 18, 1985, through the end of 1992, Craig was the manager of the San Francisco Giants.
 He replaced Jim Davenport for the final 18 games of the 1985 season, posting a 6–12 record.
 But in his first five full seasons with the Giants, 1986 through 1990, they never finished with a losing record.

-In 1987, Craig's Giants belted 205 home runs, second-most in the circuit, and won 90 games and the National League Western Division title, to make their first appearance in the postseason since 1971.
+In 1987, Craig's Giants belted 205 home runs, second-most in the major leagues, and won 90 games and the National League Western Division title, to make their first appearance in the postseason since 1971.
 The Giants' divisional title in 1987 came just two years after they lost 100 games.
 The club came within one game of going to the World Series that year, losing to the Cardinals in seven games.
 Reportedly, Craig assigned players to watch the third base coach, a runner on base, and the man at the plate for each game, with the pitcher being told to do pick off attempts to help with studying what was seen.
-Along the way, Craig brought new popularity to the old baseball term "Humm Baby" — traditional baseball chatter that urges pitchers to put extra "mustard" on their fastballs.
+Along the way, Craig brought new popularity to the old baseball term "Humm Baby" — traditional bench and infield chatter that urges pitchers to put extra "mustard" on their fastballs.
 Brad Gulden, the third-string catcher behind Bob Brenly and Bob Melvin on the 1986 team, was the original “Humm Baby”.
 The moniker was bestowed on Gulden by Craig, and in the late 1980s the term spread until it applied to the entire team.

 In 1989, Craig's Giants won their first National League pennant since 1962.
 Led by sluggers Kevin Mitchell and Will Clark and starting pitcher Rick Reuschel, they won 92 regular-season games (their most since 1966) and took the NL West title by three games over the Padres.
 Then they defeated the Cubs in five games in the 1989 National League Championship Series.
 But Craig's Giants were swept in four games by the Oakland Athletics in the World Series.
 That Series, the first ever between San Francisco Bay Area teams, was marred by the 1989 Loma Prieta earthquake, which struck October 17, minutes before Game 3, scheduled for Candlestick Park.
 The quake killed 63 people and caused over 3,750 casualties.
 It delayed the World Series for ten days.